MathieuNlp/Sam_LoRA/README.md

 In the dataloader, the processor (Samprocessor class) tranforms the image and prompt so that both are prepared for the image encoder and prompt encoder.
 It will output the dictionnary containing the keys image, boxes and prompt.

 ![Processor inside](./docs/images/processor_inside.png)
-*Processor transformation applied to image and prompt*
+*Simplified processor transformation applied to an image and a prompt*

 # Metrics